dasch-swiss/dsp-tools/docs/internal/fast-upload.md

 - `--input-dir` (mandatory): path to the input directory where the files should be read from
 - `--output-dir` (mandatory): path to the output directory where the processed/transformed files should be written to
+- `--nthreads` (optional, default computed by the concurrent library, dependent on the machine): number of threads to use for processing

 All files referenced in the <bitstream> tags of the XML are expected to be in the input directory